zhengruitao/zhengruitao.github.io/_pages/about.md

 * I’m a disciplinary nomad, integrating disciplines like computer science, information science with fields like maufacturing technology, composite material structure.
 In terms of academic specialties, I spend a lot of my time in Computer-Aided Simulation Work, Programing Implementation for Fast Prototyping and Testing, and Verification through Machining Experiments.

 # Recent news
 * Dec.
 2019.
+Nominated as the Outstanding Graduates of Shanghai!
+* Dec.
+2019.
 One paper was accepted to "Measurement" about Remaining Useful Life Prediction!
 * Sept.
 2019.
 Thank Ministry of Education for the National Graduate Scholarship!
 Only six students in the same grade awared for the honor!
 * Sept.
 2019.
 One paper was accepted to "The International Journal of Advanced Manufacturing Technology" about Tool Condition Monitoring!